There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 There’s only one way to stay ahead in sales.
 And that’s to learn all the time.

-That’s why we love reading – and not just sales specific books.
-Books from other niches can also be valuable to salespeople and business owners.
+That’s why we love reading – and not just selling books.
+Books from other niches, like lead generation books, can also become some of the best sales books to recommend to your sales team.